morten-krogh/cgen/README.md

 executes the cgen program.
 The following steps are taken by cgen.

  	1. cgen parses the configuration file.
 The three special keys are found and all other key, value pairs are stored.
- 	2. cgen parses the temlate file whose path was given in the configuration file.
+ 	2. cgen parses the template file whose path was given in the configuration file.
  	3. The cgen comment section is ignored.
- 	4. The cgen header section is parsed, subsitutions are made using the key, value pairs from the configuration file, and the output is written to the header file specified in the configuration file.
+ 	4. The cgen header section is parsed, substitutions are made using the key, value pairs from the configuration file, and the output is written to the header file specified in the configuration file.
- 	5. The cgen source section is parsed, subsitutions are made using the key, value pairs from the configuration file, and the output is written to the source file specified in the configuration file.
+ 	5. The cgen source section is parsed, substitutions are made using the key, value pairs from the configuration file, and the output is written to the source file specified in the configuration file.
 	6. The header file is included in the source file as `#include header-file`.
 	7. In case of errors, cgen exits and writes an error message to stderr.
 The output files could be incomplete in cases of errors and should be discarded.